444thLiao/Denitrification_Ruegeria/README.md

 The installation of software used in Amplicon data analysis see [amplicon_workflow](https://github.com/444thLiao/amplicon_workflow)

 `pip install pandas==1.3.5 biopython==1.79 tqdm==4.65.0 ete3==3.1.2 plotly==4.14.3`

-The installtion time should be less time one hour if network is fine.
+The installtion time should be less than one hour if network is fine.

 Installtion of `mafft ecceTERA angst orthofinder` please refer to corresponding websites.